Happy1075/Project/README.md

-Creator Dashboard: A full-stack web application where creators can:
+Creator Dashboard:A full-stack web application where creators can browse Reddit posts, save their favorites, and manage their profile and credits.
+Admins can view all users, manage posts, and oversee platform data through a dedicated dashboard.

 Tech Stack